Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ## Introduction

 This document specifies the design for the gameplay of Airport Heist.
-The key developers are Aki Morooka, Khai cao, Kiana Aghajani and Francesco Natanni.
+The key developers are Aki Morooka, Khai cao, Kiana Aghajani, Jenni Hallikas and Francesco Natanni.
 The Purpose of Airport Heist is to produce a fun and interactive game, that satisfies the guidelines provided by software1.
 As well as producing an attractive and intuitive website that satisfies the requirements in software2.
 Airport Heist is suitable for all ages.

 ## Current State